Tychobra/shiny-insurance-examples/mcmc-claims-sim/README.md

 |   D      |     5,000   |      5,000           |         0          |
 | **Total**| **335,000** |  **255,000**         |  **80,000**        |

 In our example observation above, the excess reinsurance contract with a per claim retention limit of 100,000 paid 80,000 in excess recoveries.
 We did not apply an aggregate limit.
 This is just one example observation.
-By simulating many observations we can estimate the probabilities of experiencing different loss amounts.
+By simulating many observations we can use the distribution of the observations to estimate the probabilities of experiencing different loss amounts.
 We can use different combinations of frequency and severity distributions and a variety of retention limits to resemble the insurer's exposures.

 ## This App